pudly/schmopera-hugo/content/articles/barihunks-jack-michaels-we-are-in-a-golden-age-of-baritones.md

 ---
-title: "Barihunks' Jack Michaels: "We are in a golden age of baritones""
+title: "Barihunks&#039; Jack Michaels: &quot;We are in a golden age of baritones&quot;"
 ---

 ## What is it about baritones?
 Doesn't everyone love the tenor?